tmobile/magentaA11y/_checklist-native/menu.md

 screenreader:
   name:  |
     Interactive options within the menu should follow button guidance.
-The name should match the visible text
+The name should match the visible text for those buttons
   role:  |
-    Triggering element should announce as button
+    May identify itself as a menu, popover or modal.
+Confining the user within the menu communicates the context to the screen reader user that there is a modal present
   state: |
     Typically, when open, other content is inert.
 Expands/collapses, closes/opens states are announced on the elements that close or open the menu